jasminsoftware/Resources/code-samples/JasminIntegrationSample/README.md

 0 - Back To Main Menu
 ```

-**TIP** - I would suggest you to go from option 1 to 4, then play a bit with options 5, 6 and 7 (go back to option 4 as many times as you want to get a view of the progress of your actions) and then option 8 and 0 to exit.
+**_TIP_** - I would suggest you to go from option 1 to 4, then play a bit with options 5, 6 and 7 (go back to option 4 as many times as you want to get a view of the progress of your actions) and then option 8 before returning to the main menu.

 If you press '4', the **Sales Invoices** submenu will display this options:
 ```